sam888/zk_shopping_demo/readme.txt

- The demo app shows three different ways of implementing the same demo page by using 3 different design patterns.
+ This demo app is modified from https://github.com/zkoss/zkessentials/tree/zk8-jpa and shows three different ways of implementing the same demo page by using 3 different design patterns.

  1. Classic MVC
     Pro: The easiest to implement and learn